Ben learns the (first) secret of the mirrors and gets a Foreshadowing of his own fate

 Anna too, by agreeing to let the demon back into her in order to free all those trapped in the mirrors (and then destroy the demon, hopefully, with her death).

 Kill It with Fire: The department store was burned down in an attempt to defeat the evil in the mirrors, with the logic that fire is the only way to truly destroy a mirror.
-It doesn't work.
+It doesn't work, although it does do a pretty good job of nearly killing re-possessed Anna.

 Madness Mantra: Gary Lewis, and all the night watchmen before him, either created a Room Full of Crazy, left a Dying Clue, or tried to pass on verbal messages (of varying degrees of sanity) to both explain their actions and get someone to help free the trapped spirits: Esseker.
 It isn't until Ben with his policeman's skills (and his friend on the force doing some clandestine digging in the records) that anyone is able to figure out what it actually means, then put the pieces together and track it down so they can resolve the Unfinished Business/Ghostly Goals of Mayflower.